Section 45L New Energy Efficient Home Credit

 What qualifies for Section 45L?

-Single family residences, apartment buildings, townhomes, condominiums, assisted living facilities, student housing and other facilities designed for individual(s) occupancy.
-The building must be not more than three stories above grade and must meet the appropriate requirements for energy star single-family or multifamily new homes national and local programs.
+Single family residences, apartment buildings, townhomes, condominiums, assisted living facilities, student housing and other facilities designed for individual(s) occupancy all qualify for the credit.
+The building must be no more than three stories above grade and must meet the appropriate requirements for energy star single-family or multifamily new homes’ national and local programs.
 An energy certification by an eligible certifier is required and involves both a field inspection and projected energy consumption analysis against a model of a comparable unit.

 How much is the credit?

-For property placed into service after 12/31/2022, the maximum credit available:
+For properties placed into service after 12/31/2022, the maximum credit available:

 ► $2,500 – $5,000 per qualifying single-family, manufactured and multifamily unit